 We know the names of the first men in space, and on the Moon - but what about the women?

 Who was the first woman in space?

 The first woman to travel in space was Soviet cosmonaut, Valentina Tereshkova.
-On 16 June 1963, Tereshkova was launched on a solo mission aboard the shuttle Vostok 6.
+On 16 June 1963, Tereshkova was launched on a solo mission aboard the spacecraft Vostok 6.
 She spent more than 70 hours orbiting the Earth, two years after Yuri Gagarin’s first human-crewed flight in space.